Essex County, New York

 Essex County is a county in the U.S. state of New York.
 As of the 2020 census, the population was 37,381.
 Its county seat is the hamlet of Elizabethtown.
 Its name is from the English county of Essex.
 Essex is one of two counties that are entirely within the Adirondack Park, the other being Hamilton County.
 The county is part of the North Country region of the state.

 History

 When counties were established in the state of New York in 1683, the present Essex County was part of Albany County.
 This was an enormous area, including the northern part of New York state as well as all of the present state of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.
 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Charlotte County, contained the eastern portion.
+On May 24, 1915, land was swapped between Essex and Hamilton counties, with Essex ceding Indian Lake for Fishing Brook Mountain.
+Hamilton gained an additional 20 sqmi, whereas Essex County lost 30 sqmi.
+This left Essex with its present size of 1916 sqmi.